Does ground cover attract snakes?

 Snakes will bite in self defence if disturbed or trodden on and grass snakes are no exception.
 No one wants to be bitten by anything anywhere especially creatures from the wild because you can never be quite sure what it is that’s doing the biting.
 Given that there is a risk that grass snakes may be hibernating in your compost bin it’s probably not wise to go digging around with your bare hands if you feel like digging around at all.

 If ever you are in terrain where you think there maybe adders present a good tactic is to stamp your feet or hit the ground with a stick.
-The vibration from this is enough to move others away from the area. this is something that wild deer are sometimes seen doing.
+The vibration from this is enough to move them away from the area, this is something that wild deer are sometimes seen doing.
 They stamp their feet sending enough vibration through the ground driving snakes away.

 Native to North America they are also known as Puff Adders.
 They get their name from the distinctive turned up nose and can vary in colour.
 The Puff Adder name comes from the way that they tend to flatten out their heads and rise up like a cobra when threatened.